vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-service-discovery/spring-cloud-services.md

 You can safely ignore the _TIP: Use 'cf restage' to ensure your env variable changes take effect_ message from the CLI.
 We don't need to restage at this time.

-5) Set environment variables for the `fortune-service`.
-Then start the app.
+5) If using self signed certificates, set the `CF_TARGET` environment variable for the `fortune-service`.

 ```bash
 $ cf set-env fortune-service CF_TARGET <your api endpoint - make sure it starts with "https://">